 Behaviours like this are common – and understandable.
 In just trying to do their jobs, employees are exporting data from your systems to spreadsheets for their reports, editing it, emailing it across the business and then saving it in a folder somewhere.

-The longer your leave your data unchecked, the worse the issue is going to be when you finally get around to sorting it out – because you will need to work out what personal data you have in both structured and unstructured data stores in your estate at some point.
+The longer your leave your data unchecked, the worse the issue is going to be when you finally get around to sorting it out – because in line with your GDPR policies, you will need to work out what personal data you have in both structured and unstructured data stores in your estate at some point.

-You can go through a manual process, asking teams in each of your business units or departments to spend hours, days and weeks trawling through their file structures to give you a (probably inaccurate) picture of where they think it is.
-And remember this will be at one point in time only.
+You can go through a manual process, asking teams in each of your business units or departments to spend hours, days and weeks trawling through their file structures to give you a (probably inaccurate) picture of where they think it is in order to meet your GDPR compliance responsibilities.
+But remember this will be at one point in time only.

 Like many organisations, our client’s SharePoint deployment had got a bit out of hand.
 With millions of files located across thousands of individual SharePoint sites, it had no idea what personal data was hidden within its data estate.
 Identifying that information manually was a near impossible task, so the company knew it needed to automate the solution.